Showing posts with label One Church Town. Show all posts

 The building that was once my sixth grade home

-I imagine the only church in town spending less time talking about the doctrines that “we” believe and more time focusing on what scripture teaches us about Him, me, and usThere would be groups of people, within the community, that would work out their faith together – groups that could be a bit less guarded and open among the safety of their friends
+I imagine the only church in town spending less time talking about the doctrines that “we” believe and more time focusing on what scripture teaches us about Him, me, and usThere would be groups of people, within the community, that'd work out their faith together – groups that could be a bit less guarded and open among the safety of their friends

 Just for today ...